 Fragonard, France’s popular fragrance boutique sells beautifully packaged gift sets of perfumes, cologne, soaps, and lingerie pouches.

-Buy Paris Duty Free can be the best place to load up on difficult scents to find or your favorite French make up.
-Don’t expect any bargains and keep in mind your allowance for bringing such items into the United States.
+Buy Paris Duty Free can be the best place to load up on difficult scents to find.
+They also offer popular French make up lines.
+Don’t expect any bargains and keep in mind your allowance for such items upon arrival into the United States.

 La Maison du Chocolat makes fine chocolates and macaroons.
 Pick up yummies in the signature red box with white bow for presents or do what I do and select a few pieces that you swear to yourself you will share with others and then eat the evidence on the plane.
 I am pretty sure you don’t have to pay duty on food you consumed while in International airspace.
-LOL!